roryl/lucee-book/lucee_vs_java.md

 Lucee is an Object Oriented Language, with First Class Functions, Closures, a large standard library, and a templating language included, which is much like a JSP tag library.
 It also includes functional programming features like map & reduce, and being based on Java, has access to the entire Java standard library.
 Lucee can also load any jars on the classpath and make them available, and also dynamically load jars at runtime.

+Lucee does not have Static functions or properties.